Frequently asked questions

 If you are a native English speaker you are in principle eligible for the programme.
 We are looking for people who are sociable and patient and would enjoy talking for up to 15 hours a day!

 How do I apply for the programme?

 First of all, have a look at the calendar section and select the dates for the programme you would like to attend.
-You should then fill-in the online application form.
+You should then fill-in the online registration form.
 We will get in touch with you within a few days and have a short telephone interview with you (in English).
 Within a few more days we will confirm whether you have been accepted for the programme or not and give you appropriate instructions.

 Who are the Spaniards that take part in the programme?

 Most of them are professionals that need to improve their English because of their jobs.
 Others just have a personal interest in improving their English.
 They come from different parts of Spain and have lots of stories to tell!